brettflorio/giof-fundraising-minisite/src/_data/welcome.md

+There are not enough words to express how thankful we are for people like you.

-Join us in celebrating together virtually with many wonderful loving like minded Genesis supporters.
-We will Premier our 2022 30-minute Virtual Event filled with touching stories and information about our new “Opening Hearts Healing Therapy” ministry!!
+Join us as we celebrate virtually with wonderful, loving, like-minded Genesis followers.
+We will launch our 12-minute video Virtual Event 2023.

+Find out how you can continue to get involved and what are our dreams to be fulfilled!!!

-### DOUBLE down helping us in offering healing to abandoned / rescued traumatized children!!
+### DOUBLE Your donation in helping us offer healing to abandoned / rescued traumatized children!!

-**\$25K Matching Grant — Double Your Impact!**
+**\$50K Matching Grant — Double Your Impact!**